MEET THE TEAM

 Personal Motto: "Be daring, be different, be impractical; be anything that will assert integrity of purpose and imaginative vision against the play-it-safers, the creatures of the commonplace, the slaves of the Ordinary."
 Cecil Beaton

-Artist, entrepreneur, trend authority, Blythe Harris has trekked the globe studying indigenous design and sharing her vast wealth of knowledge with rural artisans.
-From extensive study of metalsmithing in Mexico to teaching jewelry design to artisans in rural India, she has taken her passion for accessories design across unexpected boundaries.
-As a student and artist in residence of the prestigious Parson's School of Design/Paris, Blythe studied sculpture and accessories design.
-Upon returning to her native New York, she pocketed an MBA from Columbia and was identified as a rising star at haute design houses Cartier and DeBeers.
-At Banana Republic, she led their dramatic entrée into jewelry and the line's rapid sales growth.
+As the creative force behind Stella & Dot, Blythe Harris has built a world class team of designers and merchants in both our New York and Sausalito based design studios.
+Recipient of FGI’s Rising Star Award for Accessories, the ACE (Accessories Council) Award for Retail Innovation, and the Drapers Accessories Designer of the Year Award in the UK, Blythe’s leadership has helped grow Stella & Dot into a global brand.
+Originally inspired by her grandmother Dot’s vintage jewelry box, Blythe’s creative vision mixes the beauty of vintage design and craftsmanship with the modern aesthetic and versatility of today’s stylish woman.
+Blythe’s design experience is truly global, ranging from working with local artisans in India and Ecuador to the fashion houses in Paris.
+As an artist in residence of the prestigious Parson's School of Design/Paris, Blythe studied sculpture and accessories design.
+Upon returning to her native New York, she pocketed an MBA from Columbia and was identified as a rising star at LVMH.
+At Banana Republic, she led the dramatic growth of the jewelry department.
 Her entrepreneurial leanings arose at an early age.
 While many college grads were mastering the art of the interview, Blythe was launching Primordial Toys, makers of the award-winning Zoob.
 Above all, she is a fearless innovator and inspired collaborator who puts the style in Stella & Dot.

 Typical Blythe: Perfecting the art of multi-tasking.
 Constantly sketching on any blank piece of paper.
-Finding inspiration in anything from French pastries to vintage lace to her children’s smiles!
+Finding inspiration in anything from architecture, abstract expressionist paintings, vintage textiles and street style.

 Past Itineraries: Living with local artisans in Otavalo, Ecuador.
 Arc welding in Paris.
 Ice climbing in Bolivia.
 Going native with a tribe in India.